KnutAM/Newton.jl/docs/src/index.md

 ```

 # Newton
-The goal of the small [Newton.jl](https://github.com/KnutAM/Newton.jl) package is to provide a fast and efficient newton-raphson solver for nonlinear equation systems, suitable to be used inside an expensive loop.
+The goal of the small [Newton.jl](https://github.com/KnutAM/Newton.jl) package is to provide a fast and efficient newton-raphson solver for nonlinear equation systems, suitable to be used inside a preformance critical loop.
 It is mostly tested for small equations systems (<100 variables).
 When more fine-grained controlled over algorithms or more iteration information is desired, using [NLsolve](https://github.com/JuliaNLSolvers/NLsolve.jl) is recommended.

 ## Basic usage
 Define a mutating residual function `rf!`